vamshins/Logistic-Regression/README.md

 	4.2.
 Navigate to <HOME_DIR>
 	4.3.
 Run the command -> python LogisticRegression.py <option> <path to data>
 			 <option> 	- Give -fft or -fft20 or -mfcc
+							-fft	-> Generates fft for the data and performs the Logistic Regression with Gradient Ascent and stores the data in fftdata.txt file.
+									   If there is no fftdata.txt, the program will generate it.
+									   If it is already present, then program will continue with processing the data from text file.
-							-fft	-> Generates fft for the data and performs the Logistic Regression with Gradient Ascent -fft20	-> Generates 20 best features per genre for the fft data and performs the Logistic Regression with Gradient Ascent
+							-fft20	-> Generates 20 best features per genre for the fft data and performs the Logistic Regression with Gradient Ascent
+									   If there is no fftdata.txt, the program will generate it.
+									   If it is already present, then program will continue with processing the data from text file.
-							-mfcc	-> Generates mfcc for the data and performs the Logistic Regression with Gradient Ascent
+							-mfcc	-> Generates mfcc for the data and performs the Logistic Regression with Gradient Ascent If there is no mfccdata.txt, the program will generate it.
+									   If it is already present, then program will continue with processing the data from text file.
 		 <path to data> - Path to the music data.
 Eg: <HOME_DIR>\opihi.cs.uvic.ca\sound\genres

 5. Output of the Program for each fold with highest accuracy: